PikachuOO/PyTalk/README.md

 ------

 To run the program:
-    1. Start the server with the port number that you want to user. python Server.py port_number
+1. Start the server with the port number that you want to use.
++python Server.py port_number
-    2. Start the client with the ip number provided by the server and the same port number. python Client.py server_ip port_number
+2. Start the client with the ip number provided by the server and the same port number.
++python Client.py server_ip port_number

 ### Implemented commands
 ------